 Cajun boudin traces its lineage to French boudin blanc (white boudin).
 Although if you look at the recipe closely, you will notice that French boudin made of pork, chicken or veal mixed with cognac and spices has little to do with its Louisiana descendant.

 Boudin makes for a great breakfast and that’s exactly how I tried it: served along with grits, 2 eggs, and creamy piquant sauce at a little cafe Tout De Suite near the place where I stayed.

 What is it?

-Sazerac is widely believed to be the first cocktail ever mixed up in the United States, although there are many factors opposing this story.
-Nevertheless, there are other reasons why you should try Sazerac.
-For example, the fact that since 2008 it is the official cocktail of the city of New Orleans.
+As New Orleans is a popular destination for bachelor parties and girls’ getaways, drinking is hard to avoid.
+Sazerac is a must-try cocktail in New Orleans.
+It is widely believed to be the first cocktail ever mixed up in the United States, although there are many factors opposing this story.
+It is also the official cocktail of the city of New Orleans.

 Sazerac was an invention of Antoine Amadie Peychaud, a New Orleans pharmacist who had a shop in French Quarter in the 19th century.
 One day, mixing up a toddy for his friends, he combined French brandy, absinthe, some sugar and a mix of his secret aromatic bitters he usually used to relieve his patients’ ails.
 Thus, the legendary drink was born.

 The cocktail quickly gained popularity throughout the city.
 According to Sazerac Company’s website: